Water in London

 Ayr Environmental Services

-- Providing regulatory advice to the Water Industry Commission for Scotland on a wide market review exercise with a view to reform the retail market arrangements in Scotland.
+- Advising the Water Industry Commission for Scotland on a significant review and reform of the retail water market legal and regulatory framework.

 Other key lawyers: